OmaymaS/2023-03-02-unistra/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Bibliothèque du PEGE"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "University of Strasbourg"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "61 Avenue de la Forêt Noire, 67000 Strasbourg"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Bibliothèque du PEGE, 61 Avenue de la Forêt Noire, 67000 Strasbourg"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "fr"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "48.583040"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "7.772980"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "March 2-3, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "FIXME TIMES"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2023-03-02      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2023-03-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Giordano Lipari", "Omayma Said"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]